aksdyall/PlutoLauncher/README.md

 A couple convenience scripts to more easily launch [Pluto](https://plutojl.org/), which is a reactive notebook environment for [Julia](https://julialang.org/).

 These scripts will make sure Julia is up to date, make sure Pluto is installed and up to date, then launch Pluto in the same folder the scripts are in.
+(Or in the folder specified in the script, see KDE Integration on Linux).

 A couple notes on usage:
 - Pluto will take longer to launch the first time, and whenever there is a julia update, due to the time taken to download and install packages.
 Give it a minute or so and it'll launch.